meilisearch/documentation/references/stop_words.md

 # Stop-words

-Stop-words is a list of words that will be ignored in search queries.
+The stop-words route lets you add a list of words that will be ignored in search queries.
 So if you add `the` as a stop word and you make a search on `the mask` you will only have matching documents with `mask`.

 Child route of the [settings route](/references/settings.md).